 So if you plan on going to Stockholm and visit one of the castles - choose Drottningholm!
-The ticket is cheaper than the Royal Palace one and you have a brilliant view on Lake Mälaren and can take a stroll through the Royal Garden.
-The Royal Palace offers nothing like that but should of course be visited for exteriour shots and a stroll through Stockholm's Old Town!
+The ticket is cheaper than the one for the Royal Palace and you have a brilliant view on Lake Mälaren and can take a stroll through the Royal Garden.

 Certain parts of the garden at Drottningholm are open to the public and people who live near the castle go there to walk their dogs or to take a Sunday promenade.
 At the other end of the garden you'll find Kina Slott, a little chinese castle-like building with an exhibition and a cafe in it.